backyardbiomech/newjekylltest/Labs/ADInstrumentsLabs/Electromyography/Electromyography.md

 1. Move the Stimulating Bar Electrode over the median nerve at the elbow.
 Refer to Figure 10 for proper placement.
 Mark the spot in between the pressure imprints on the skin.
 Everything else will remain the same.

-2. Turn on the Isolated Stimulator and return the amplitude to 6 mA.
-Repeat steps 3-4.
+2. Turn on the Isolated Stimulator and **return the amplitude to 6 mA**.
+Repeat the steps above: move the electrode and stimulate until you location with a good response.
+You may need to increase the amplitude to ensure a good response.

 3. Once you have found a response, increase the amplitude to maximum amplitude used at the wrist.
 This should be 18 to 20 mA.
-Add a **comment** with the amplitude used when you start recording.
+Add a **comment** with the amplitude and "elbow" used when you start recording.
 Record three responses at this amplitude.

 4. Turn off the Isolated Stimulator.
 Mark the spot in between the pressure imprints on the skin and disconnect the equipment from the volunteer. **Save your data.**